AdamGTaylor/hugo_and_obsidian_notes/site/content/services/Samba.md

 ### VPN (tailscale)

-Normallly the samba share is reachable from the local network.
+Normally the samba share is reachable from the local network.
 The tailscale network through an exit node allows the user to appear as the tailnet network's exit node.
 The problem is that the samba share is not reachable through that.

 https://superuser.com/questions/1125438/windows-10-password-error-with-samba-share